pranmod01/pranmod01/README.md

 # Hi, I'm Pranati 👋

-I work at the intersection of messy human data and intelligent systems, using ML to understand how humans and AI make decisions.
-I build pipelines that extract reliable signals from neural activity, evaluate reasoning under pressure, and structure large-scale, unstructured information.
+I work at the intersection of human data and intelligent systems, building ML pipelines to understand human and AI decision-making.

 **Currently:** MS in CS at Columbia (neural decoding, neuro-inspired ML)
 **Previously:** Shipped production ML at Disney Streaming